Skip to content

 Worked Example: User Authentication Decomposed into Micro-Specs

-A worked authentication example shows how micro-spec decomposition turns one broad requirement into a dependency graph of isolated behaviors and tests, applying the dependency-aware agent orchestration model formalized in multi-agent research.
+A worked authentication example shows how micro-spec decomposition turns one broad requirement into a dependency graph of isolated behaviors and tests.
+The approach applies the dependency-aware agent orchestration model formalized in multi-agent research.

 Top-Level Spec